11 Best Jira Alternatives to Consider in 2023

 - Workload Planner, Apps, and Portfolio View

 - Too complex with lots of features

 - Slow and a bit buggy

 Teamwork’s pricing is for a minimum of 3 team members for an annual subscription.
 It offers a Free plan, and charges $10 per user/month, and $18 per user/month for Deliver and Grow plan.
 You can also select Scale plan and get custom rates.

 Hive is a project management tool that helps in managing projects, tasks, and subtasks with the help of 6 views - Table, Label, Gantt chart, Calendar, Team, and Status view.
 You can make To-Do Lists, do Agile Tracking, Track Time, and set Recurring Tasks.
-Set Task priorities, send messages and email with in-app chat and in-app email.
+Set Task priorities, and send messages and emails with in-app chat and in-app email.

-Hive lets you group tasks together and labels them.
+Hive lets you group tasks together and label them.
 You can access individual and global analytics.
 The USP of this app is Real-Time Collaboration using which the whole team can collaborate on the same idea.

 - To-Do Lists, Gantt, Status view, and Table View

 - Recurring Tasks, Agile Tracking, and Task Priorities

 - Poor Analytics Feature